hanashameer/promotion-prediction-ml/README.md

 # promotion-prediction-ml
 A machine learning project to predict employee promotions using classification model.
-Built for the WNS Analytics Wizard internship assessment.
+This project was developed for the WNS Analytics Wizard internship assessment.
+The objective was to build a machine learning model to predict whether an employee should be promoted based on features like performance ratings, KPI completion, training scores, and demographics.
+After performing data cleaning, preprocessing, and exploratory data analysis, I trained multiple classification models including XGBoost, Random Forest, MLP, and Gradient Boosting.
+The best performance was achieved using a tuned Gradient Boosting Classifier, which gave a validation F1 Score of 0.5078.
+Final predictions were made on the test dataset and submitted in the required format to Analytics Vidhya.